 PM: 12:15 – 2:45 p.m.

-At Stillwater Elementary School, if a student is absent from school for 15 days for the full year, unexcused, they may not qualify for advancement to the next grade level.
+In order for your child to be a successful learner, it is important that they are present at school.
+At Stillwater Elementary School, we will communicate via written correspondence from the office for every five unexcused absences.
+If a student is absent from school for 15 days for the full year, unexcused, they may not qualify for advancement to the next grade level.
 In addition, if a student has 15 or more unexcused absences in a school year the case will be referred to Child Protective Services and the Saratoga County District Attorney’s office consideration maybe given for removal from the Universal Pre-Kindergarten program.

 Children should not be dropped off prior to the official start time, noted above, at which time adult supervision will be in place.
 Children are not allowed to walk unattended in the parking lot.
 Do not leave your vehicle unattended in the travel lane.
 When dropping off student(s) please be sure to pull into a parking space.